Decoding 5/40 as a Decimal: A practical guide

 Method 1: Simplifying the Fraction Before Conversion

 The most efficient way to convert 5/40 to a decimal is by first simplifying the fraction.
-Simplifying means reducing the fraction to its lowest terms by finding the greatest common divisor (GCD) of the numerator and denominator.
+Still, simplifying means reducing the fraction to its lowest terms by finding the greatest common divisor (GCD) of the numerator and denominator.
 The GCD of 5 and 40 is 5.
-Dividing both the numerator and the denominator by 5, we get:

 5 ÷ 5 = 1 40 ÷ 5 = 8